-We examined the possibility that the relation between distance and risk of leukaemia is a consequence of a relation between distance and socioeconomic status.
-We used the Carstairs deprivation index to allocate a measure of socioeconomic status to the census ward in which each child was living at birth.
-The results in table 4 confirm the previously reported association between affluence and risk of childhood leukaemia (P for trend ≤ 0.01).5 Adjustment for socioeconomic status had no effect on the relative risks for distance (table 3).
+We examined the possibility that the relation between distance and risk of leukacinia is a consequence of a relation between distance and socioeconomic status.
+We used the Carstairs deprivation index to allocate a measure of socioeconomic status to the census ward in which each child was living at birth.^{} The results in table 4 confirm the previously reported association between affluence and risk of childhood leukaemia (P for trend ≤ 0.01).5 Adjustment for socioeconomic status had no effect on the relative risks for distance (table 3).

-Power lines produce small air ions through a process known as "corona."
-Fews et al suggest that this could lead to health
+Power lines produce small air ions through a process known "corona."
+Fews et al suggest that this could lead to health nce (d) for each case is taken as midpoint of limits of band within which it lies (as specified in table 1)

-Table 2 Tests of hypotheses relating trends in relative risks to alternative measures of proximity to nearest line (based on the eight distance categories) in table 1).
-Figures are χ for trend (with 1 df) and P value
+Table 2 Tests of hypotheses relating trends in relative risks to alternative measures of proximity to nearest line (based on the eight distance categories in table 1).
+Figures are χ^2 for trend (with 1 df) and P value